xrdocs/multicast/_blogs/future-of-multicast.md

     2. mLDP + mVPN for large VPNs.
     3. IR and mLDP could be deployed together within the same network.
 It is transparent to the 		end-user and easy to switch from one to another.
     4. SR-MPLS Unicast is another solution
-- Need for TE in another working tree, computation with constraints (disjointness or other)
-	1. mLDP + FA + mVPN:
-    	- Preferred solution when mVPNs are dynamic (lots of state changes)
-        - Limited to some topology (double plane design required, no ring topology)
-    2. Tree-SID + mVPN:
-    	- Preferred solution when mVPNs are almost static
-        - Allow the customer to optimize multicast trees and simplify operation with a controller

 ### Business Multicast VPN Future